-When it comes to selling, I am terrible at it.
-If you told me to convince you to buy a red plastic cup, I wouldn’t be able to.
-But if you told me to sell Walmart a million of these red plastic cups, it’s very likely I would be able to.
+When it comes to selling, I am terrible.
+If you told me to convince you to buy a red plastic cup, I wouldn’t be able to do it.
+But if you told me to sell a million of these red plastic cups to Walmart, it’s very likely I could do that.

-Over the years I learned that although I suck at selling products to individuals, I am great at closing big deals with businesses.
-As an entrepreneur I have closed deals ranging from $240,000 a year to even $1,200,000.
+Over the years, I learned that although I suck at selling products to individuals, I am great at closing big deals with businesses.
+As an entrepreneur, I have closed deals ranging from $240,000 to $1,200,000 a year.

 Aside from knowing what you are going to sell, here are the 5 tactics you must use if you want to close big deals.

 People like doing business with those they can relate to.
 If you are going to spend money, why not spend it on people you like, right?